(Lakes Cave, Planitero & beyond)

 The 2nd day itinerary.
 Red line shows the main track.
 Orange lines show the three detours.

-I started my day by exiting Kalavryta from the road going to the Ski Resort (the same road that goes to the Place of Sacrifice) and continued this road for 8km till reached a sharp road fork.
+I started my day by exiting Kalavryta from the road going to the Ski Resort (the same road that goes to the Place of Sacrifice), and continued this road for 8km till reached a sharp road fork.

 The red line shows the road from Kalavryta to the Lake caves.
 The yellow line shows the detour to Kato Lousoi village and the Petmezaion Tower.